G-Two/smoke-x-receiver/README.md

 # ThermoWorks Smoke X2 and X4 Receiver

-This is an ESP32+LoRa application that receives LoRa radio bursts from a [ThermoWorks Smoke X2](https://www.thermoworks.com/smokex2/) or [Smoke X4](https://www.thermoworks.com/smokex4/) remote thermometer and publishes temperature data to an MQTT broker.
+This is an ESP32+LoRa application that receives the RF signal from a [ThermoWorks Smoke X2](https://www.thermoworks.com/smokex2/) or [Smoke X4](https://www.thermoworks.com/smokex4/) remote thermometer and publishes the information to an MQTT broker.
+This will work alongside any existing Smoke X2/X4 receivers (i.e. all paired receivers will still function).
 This project was designed specifically to integrate with Home Assistant, but may also be used with any other MQTT-based application.
-This device will work alongside any existing Smoke X2/X4 receivers (i.e. all paired receivers will still function).
 In addition, this application may operate in a standalone fashion (WLAN interface in AP mode without MQTT or Home Assistant) for field use.

 > **Note**
 > This application is **<ins>not</ins>** compatible with the original [ThermoWorks Smoke](https://www.thermoworks.com/smoke/) or [ThermoWorks Signals](https://www.thermoworks.com/signals/) products.